- Free Consultation - Call 24/7: 248-515-6583 Tap Here to Call Us

 Even though many agree that electronic monitoring is a promising tool for reducing recidivism and controlling corrections costs, questions remain about its adequacy as an alternative to incarceration.

-Lifetime electronic monitoring is meant to hold defendants convicted of serious crimes, such as first degree criminal sexual conduct, accountable for their actions — thus, their basic movements and activities are monitored every single day.
+Lifetime electronic monitoring is meant to hold defendants convicted of serious crimes, such as first-degree criminal sexual conduct, accountable for their actions — thus, their basic movements and activities are monitored every single day.

-It is also meant to be a deterrent for convicted felons, i.e. sex offenders registerd on the sex offender registry, from reoffending, absconding, or violating the rules of their supervision.
+It is also meant to be a deterrent for convicted felons, i.e. sex offenders registered on the sex offender registry, from reoffending, absconding, or violating the rules of their supervision.
 The goals and objectives here are to align with an overall strategy of conducting community supervision with the hopes of changing sex offenders’ behaviors so they will not commit new crimes.

 Public Perception of Lifetime Electronic Monitoring